Photon-HDF5/phconvert/README.md

 ## Authors

-List of contributors (by line of code):
+List of contributors (by lines of code):

 - Antonino Ingargiola (@tritemio) <tritemio AT gmail.com>
 - Ted Laurence (@talaurence) <laurence2 AT llnl.gov>